tootsf/tootsf.github.io/assets/pages/Community Bridge/Modules/Clothing/clothing.md

 ## Overview

-The Clothing provides functionality for FiveM resources.
+The Clothing module provides wardrobe and outfit management functions for player customization and clothing persistence.

 ## ToggleDebugging (Client)